the-turing-way/the-turing-way/book/website/reproducible-research/rdm/rdm-elns.md

 (rr-rdm-elns-choosing)=
 ## Choosing an ELN solution

-If you are in a position to choose an ELN to use, or are making a choice on behalf of an organisation here are some factors to consider.
+If you are in a position to choose an ELN to use, or are making a choice on behalf of an organisation there are some factors to consider:

 (rr-rdm-elns-choosing-importance)=
 ### Importance of getting it right